Kim2091/PBRify_Remix/EXTRA_INFO.md

 ### Height Maps
 The height map generator is disabled by default due to the current lack of a "delighting" pipeline within PBRify.

+On textures with little to no baked lighting, the generated height maps are generally accurate and do a good job.

 ### Delighting
 The goal of a delighting pipeline is to remove baked lighting from textures.
 This lighting is what causes the majority of issues with PBR and height map generation.